 The main talking point for proponents of probiotic supplementation has been its usefulness in restoring the balance of gut bacteria when there is a proliferation of harmful bacteria.
 This claim is not unfounded, as the health benefits of specific probiotic strains have been documented .
-We know that probiotics can be helpful when dealing with antibiotic-related diarrhoea, certain types of gut infections, and inflammatory bowel disease.
+We know that probiotics can be helpful when dealing with antibiotic-related diarrhoea, certain types of gut infections, and inflammatory bowel diseases/irritable bowel syndrome.

 What’s important to note is that probiotics don’t necessarily have to come from supplements and be found in a number of foods.
 Moreover, the benefits of probiotic supplements are often exaggerated and because of the uniqueness of your microbiome, they won’t always produce the same results.